A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Substation Engineering Studies

-Keentel Engineering conducts detailed simulations and analysis using ETAP, including:
+Keentel Engineering conducts detailed simulations and analysis using ETAP, including comprehensive substation modeling services that support system validation and optimization:

 - Load Flow & Short-Circuit Analysis